 - Persons who need bed rest

-- Persons who have osteoporosis or acute pain, e.g; from spinal fracture, sprain and/or muscle strain.
+- Persons who have osteoporosis or acute pain, e.g; from a spinal fracture, sprain, and/or muscle strain.
 (Okay, so that counts me out too.
-Not liking my odds at all.)
+Not like my odds at all.)

-- Persons who have hernia of the invertebrate disk.
+- Persons who have a hernia of the invertebrate disk.

 - Persons who have a deformed spine.
 (That includes scoliosis)

 - Persons who are undergoing medical treatment.
 (Sigh, I’m done)

 If none of these apply to you then, congratulations, you are 100% the picture of health.
 However, what bothers me the most about the list is the fact that you can’t really use the Magic Wand as a massager either considering you usually use these products on sore backs and sprained or strained muscles.

 But remember, the manufacturer states that if you have any of these conditions to call your doctor first.
 That’s a conversation that would be interesting!

 5. Be Sure Your Homeowners’ or Renters’ Insurance is Paid Up!

 Now that I’ve shared some of the physical dangers that the manufacturers of the Magic Wand have warned us about, here are some dangers to your surroundings.
 This gives a whole new meaning to your sex life being on fire!